Skip to main content

 How you'll learn

-Other learning techniques include company visits, guest speakers, and cutting-edge e-learning technologies.
-These are in addition to a combination of lectures, seminars, debates, tutorials and workshops.
+Other learning methods include company visits, guest speakers, and modern e-learning tools, alongside lectures, seminars, debates, tutorials, and workshops.

-Assessment methods include narrative reports, e-portfolios, consultancy projects, negotiated assessments, case studies, reflective statements, audio journals, posters, digital storyboards, blogs, podcasts, and YouTube videos.
+Assessments are varied and practical.
+You'll complete narrative reports, e-portfolios, consultancy projects, case studies, reflective statements, audio journals, posters, digital storyboards, blogs, podcasts, and even YouTube videos.

 Entry requirements